aachrisg/JuliaWin32API/README.md

 The parser mostly only outputs things that it thinks it understands, so if there are any really useful parts of the winapi not coming over, let me know.

+These definitions will be put into a module when a little farther along.